Castle Air Museum

-Castle Air Museum is a military aviation museum located in Atwater, California, United States adjacent to Castle Airport, a former United States Air Force Strategic Air Command base which was closed in 1995, after the end of the Cold War.
-It is one of the largest aerospace museums displaying vintage aircraft in the western United States.
+Castle Air Museum is a military aviation museum located at Castle Airport in Atwater, California.

-History and information
+History

+Establishment

-The museum opened with 12 aircraft on 20 June 1981 as a branch of the United States Air Force Museum system.
+The museum was established in November 1979.
+The same month a B-17 was delivered to the airport.
+Ground was broken in December 1980 and by March 1981 a barracks and an office building from World War II had been moved to the museum site.
+It opened with 12 aircraft on 20 June 1981 as a branch of the United States Air Force Museum system.
 Only four months later, an additional four aircraft were placed on display.
 Then in 1983, an audit criticized leadership for poor accountability of resources, displaying aircraft outside the museum's mission, and lack of security.
-When Castle Air Force Base was closed in April 1995 and became Castle Airport, the museum similarly became private.
-The loss of federal funding eventually caused financial problems for the museum.
+By 1987, the museum was raising money to build a new "Flight of Fancy" exhibit building.